Clearing the canvas in QPainter

 canvas.fill(QtGui.QColor("#ffffff")) # Fill entire canvas with white.

 The fill() method sets every pixel in the pixmap to the color you specify.
-By calling it immediately after creating the pixmap, you ensure a clean, predictable background before you start drawing anything.
+By calling it immediately after creating the pixmap, you ensure a predictable background before you start drawing anything.

 A complete working example